Baker’s Battle: Apple Valley ‘Cake Wars’ Winner Closes Bakery To Fight Stage 4 Cancer

 “It was so surreal.
 I just felt like I was in a nightmare and wanted to wake up,” she said.

 This prognosis was especially surreal for her being only in her 40s, and someone who has eaten healthy her whole life.
-She doesn’t even eat her own cupcakes.READ MORE: 'It's Heartbreaking': National Day Of Awareness Puts Spotlight On Missing And Murdered Indigenous Women
+She doesn’t even eat her own cupcakes.READ MORE: Wisconsin Senate Candidate Sarah Godlewski Slams Ron Johnson On Abortion

 “I’ll taste them [laughs]!
 I’ll taste to make sure they’re great,” she said.